Study biological and biomedical science

 There are many different fields of biology and biological science.
 This means you could focus on a specific area such as molecular biology or zoology.

-Sheffield is a top 20 UK university for Biological Sciences (Complete University Rankings 2018).
-It offers a wide choice of Biology courses across four departments.
+Sheffield is ranked in the top 10 for Biomedical Sciences, and in the top 15 for Biological Sciences (Complete University Guide 2022).
+It offers a wide choice of biology courses within the School of Biosciences.
 This gives you the freedom to study a broad Biology degree or specialise in a specific area.

 All departments are committed to research-led learning.
 You’ll be supported by world-leading scientists who are at the forefront of their specialist areas.
 Learning takes place in dedicated science facilities, state-of-the-art laboratories and off-site field trips.